silverstripe/silverstripe-framework/docs/en/topics/configuration.md

 SilverStripe system due to three properties:

   - Configuration is per class, not per instance
   - Configuration is normally set once during initialisation and then not changed
   - Configuration is normally set by a knowledgeable technical user, such as a developer, not the end user

 In SilverStripe 3, each class has it's configuration specified as set of named properties and associated values.
 The values at any given time are calculated by merging several sources using rules explained below.
 These sources are as follows (in highest -> lowest priority order):

-  - Values set via a call to Config#update (e.g. in `_config.php`)
+  - Values set via a call to Config#update
   - Values taken from YAML files in specially named directories
   - Statics set on an "extra config source" class (such as an extension) named the same as the name of the property (optionally)
   - Statics set on the class named the same as the name of the property
   - The parent of the class (optionally)

 Some things to keep in mind when working with the configuration system

   - Like statics, configuration values may only contain a literal or constant; neither objects nor expressions are allowed
   - The list of properties that can be set on a class is not pre-defined, and there is no way to introspect the list of properties or the expected type of any property
   - There is no way currently to restrict read or write access to any configuration property
   - There is no way currently to mutate or intercept read or write access to any configuration property - that is (for example) there is no support for getters or setters

 ## The merge

-Each named class configuration property can contain either
+Each named class configuration property can contain either an array or a non-array value.

-- An array
-- A non-array value

 If the value is an array, each value in the array may also be one of those three types

 As mentioned, this value of any specific class configuration property comes from several sources.
 These sources do not